alex-kooper/todo-apps/backends/python/README.md

+# Python TODO Backend

-A TODO backend implementation using Python and FastAPI
+A backend implementation of a TODO application using Python and FastAPI.